DavidVFitzGerald/trade-flows-analysis/README.md

 5. Connect to the VM

 ### Miniconda (optional)
-Since the python code used by the pipeline is run in clusters in Dataproc, there is no need to have python installed in the machin that is running the pipeline.
+Since the python code used by the pipeline is run in clusters in Dataproc, there is no need to have python installed on the machine that is running the pipeline.
 Install it only in case you want to test and debug the python scripts locally.

 Execute the two following commands to download and install Miniconda.
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh